The Metrics of Quality Culture

 As a result, management needs to be cognizant of the fact that whatever metrics are reported, they must be developed, evolved, and adjusted over time to maximize their impact on driving positive change.

 Careful thought and consideration should be exercised when determining what to measure, how often to measure, how to interpret and communicate the data, and what the expectation is for using the data to drive positive change.

 Upon observation, an unhealthy quality culture is easy to identify.
 People in a poor culture do not understand their job and its importance to the business.
 They often appear stressed, and they hide their mistakes or blame others for their errors.
-There is no evidence of teamwork.
+Likewise, there is no evidence of teamwork.
 People work in silos and rarely, if ever, seek input or advice from others.
-Metrics that could potentially be used to measure a poor culture include a large employee turnover, an overabundance of deviations attributed to human error, and lack of pride in the performance of employees’ jobs.

 The metrics chosen must be meaningful and written to provide a clear analysis of ongoing activities.